kolaowalska/graph-complexity-reduction-framework/README.md

 ### general functionalities

-* __multi-source graph ingestion__: loading graphs from various formats (edgelists, memory objects) via a unified gateway. additionally, the framework uses lazy loading to boost performance while handling massive datasets
+* __multi-source graph ingestion__: loading graphs from various formats (edgelists, memory objects) via a unified gateway. additionally, the framework uses lazy loading to boost performance while handling large datasets
 * __polymorphic transformations__: support for different types of graph reduction
-  - __sparsification__ - selection of significant nodes/edges and discarding others
+  - __sparsification__ - selection of the most significant nodes/edges and discarding others
   - __coarsening__ - aggregation of similar nodes/edges to construct a smaller graph
   - __condensation (work in progress)__ - learning a synthetic graph from scratch
 * __automated metric registry__: calculating structural properties in the original and modified graph on the fly